 ackee is the national fruit of jamaica, where my grandad is from. the most traditional dish is ackee and saltfish, and this recipe will be dropped soon, but i wanted to give you something quick without having to marinate jackfruit 'saltfish' and you should be able to pick everything up at your local afro caribbean store.

-the price of ackee in london is anti black. £5 for a whole can??? excuse me. i am told it is due to white vegans using it in place of scrambled egg. as vegans we need to be way more conscious of the impact of our food choices. 'colombusing' is a term for what happens when white people 'discover' 'exotic' foods, and i am seeing it happen to plantain chips. we need to be making ethical choices and ensuring that indigenous communities (as well as farmers and fruit pickers) are given the support, respect and appropriate payment. sunland carribean foods in blackhorse lane or ebony status on ig.
+the price of ackee in london is anti black. £5 for a whole can??? excuse me. i am told it is due to white vegans using it in place of scrambled egg. as vegans we need to be way more conscious of the impact of our food choices. 'colombusing' is a term for what happens when white people 'discover' 'exotic' foods, with the price rising along with the popularity. we need to be making ethical choices and ensuring that indigenous communities (as well as farmers and fruit pickers) are given the support, respect and appropriate payment that they deserve. i recommend sunland caribbean foods in blackhorse lane or ebony status on ig.

 1 can of ackee